Massasoit: English at Plymouth

 At the time of the pilgrims' arrival in Plymouth, the realm of the Wampanoag, also known as the Pokanokets, included parts of Rhode Island and much of southeastern Massachusetts.
 Massasoit lived in Sowams, a village at Pokanoket in Warren, Rhode Island.
 He held the allegiance of lesser Pokanoket sachems.
 In 1621, he sent Squanto to live among the colonists at Plymouth.

 Outbreaks of an unidentified disease had devastated the Pokanokets, and Massasoit sought an alliance with the colonies of New England against the neighboring Narragansetts who controlled an area west of Narragansett Bay in Rhode Island.
-Samoset was a minor Abenakki sachem (sagamore) who hailed from the Muscongus Bay area of Maine, and he learned to speak English from fishermen who plied those waters.
+Samoset was a minor Abenaki sachem (sagamore) who hailed from the Muscongus Bay area of Maine, and he learned to speak English from fishermen who plied those waters.
 Massasoit sent him to approach the colonists to find out whether their intentions were peaceful.

 Massasoit forged critical political and personal ties with colonial leaders William Bradford, Edward Winslow, Stephen Hopkins, John Carver, and Myles Standish, ties which grew out of a peace treaty negotiated on March 22, 1621.
 The alliance ensured that the Pokanokets remained neutral during the Pequot War in 1636.
 According to English sources, Massasoit prevented the failure of Plymouth Colony and the starvation that the Pilgrims faced during its earliest years.

 Lasting alliance

-Some tension continued between Massasoit and the colonists when they refused to give up Squanto, whom Massasoit believed to have betrayed him.
+Some tension continued between Massasoit and the colonists when they refused to give up Squanto, whom Massasoit presumed to have betrayed him.
 This was resolved in March 1623 when Massasoit was gravely ill and Edward Winslow nursed him back to health.
 After his recovery, Winslow reports that Massasoit said, "the English are my friends and love me... whilst I live I will never forget this kindness they have showed me."
 In return for their kindness, Massasoit warned them of a plot against them.
 He had learned that a group of influential Massachusett warriors intended to destroy both the Wessagusset and Plymouth colonies, and he warned the Pilgrims in time.

 The alliance came under other tension in later years, as the colonists expanded into new lands in order to support their growing colony.
 Massasoit sold a tract of land 14 miles square to Myles Standish and others of Duxbury in 1649 to alleviate tension and maintain the peace.
 The sale took place atop Sachem Rock, an outcropping on the Satucket River in East Bridgewater, Massachusetts.
 The site is listed on the National Register of Historic Places.